 In a system without external bypass, it may be necessary to make changes.
 If temperature rise is too low, a manual bypass must be installed.
 If temperature rise is too high, there is inadequate flow, possibly requiring a change to the piping system or a larger pump.
 Before proceeding with either remedy, verify proper heater operation.
 Low gas input results in low temperature rise and vice-versa.
-A problem with the heater internal bypass assembly also affects measured temperature rise.
+A problem with the heater internal bypass assembly or scaling/sooting on the heat exchanger tubes can also affect the measured temperature rise.